 When focusing on strengthening your chest, remember that both in appearance and function, the chest muscles are at their best when they are well supported by the muscles of the upper back.
 This means that you should complete your Chest workout with latissimus dorsi exercises, which will keep your posture upright and prevent the shoulders from rounding.

-The Workouts Chest can make the chest muscles – especially the minor pectoralis – tight.
+These chest workouts can make the chest muscles – especially the minor pectoralis – tight.
 So be sure to complete your uplift by stretching the muscles of the chest to avoid pain.
 Be sure to allow enough time between Chest workout to allow your muscles to recover, as this is where real progress is made.
 Usually leave at least 48 hours between muscle groups worked – with the goal of working the chest with a curl bar and other methods two to three times a week.

 Bent-arm curl bar pullover